lvidal1/grid-card-component/README.md

 :ticket: It allows to read the full content of the card on a modal box.

+:crescent_moon: Dark mode?
+Of course!
+You are will be happy while reading.

 ## Stack
 :heavy_check_mark: Bootstrap "^5.0.1".
 Purging css at build stage.